aboskovic21/aboskovic21.github.io/_posts/2020-12-14-data-science-tips.md

 You might be wondering where the coding errors come into play here, then.
 Let's think about this with an exmaple.
 Suppose we have a dataset where one of our variables indicates gender with "M" or "F," but the variable type of that column is a character.
 If we want to make a bar graph to show frequency of genders, then we're going to run into some problems!
 R is going to give us an error because it doesn't know how to make a bar graph with characters.
 It needs a specific variable type in this case: a factor.
 Luckily, this problem is easy to solve because we can just make the whole column a factor with the `as.factor()` function.
 Then, we can use this new *mutated* column to make our graph!

-Basically, if you're getting some variable type error, try this workflow
+Basically, if you're getting some variable type error, try this workflow:
-1. `as.____()`, where the blank represents what you're trying to transform your column into.
+- `as.____()`, where the blank represents what you're trying to transform your column into.
 You can do this with a call to `mutate()`.
-2. Check that your column is actually the type you want it to be.
+- Check that your column is actually the type you want it to be.
 Try typing `typeof(dataset$column)` into the console, where "dataset" and "column" are the names of the dataset and column of interest, respectively.
-3. If the call to `typeof()` gave you the type you wanted, you're all set.
+- If the call to `typeof()` gave you the type you wanted, you're all set.
 If not, that's weird.
 Try googling it!

 ## 3. Object/Function not Found